-The evaluation of i-THRIVE includes the evaluation of the impact of implementing THRIVE within localities, as well as the effectiveness of the translation and implementation process.
+The evaluation of i-THRIVE includes the evaluation of the impact of implementing the THRIVE Framework for system change within local areas, as well as the effectiveness of the translation and implementation process.

-A full scale evaluation funded by NIHR CLAHRC North Thames began in February 2017 to assess the impact of implementing THRIVE in the ten accelerator sites.
-This will be completed by the end of December 2018.
+A full scale evaluation funded by NIHR CLAHRC North Thames began in February 2017 to assess the impact of implementing the THRIVE Framework in the ten accelerator sites.
+This will be completed in the autumn of 2019.

 - To evaluate whether i-THRIVE implementation can be replicated at other sites